Hello

 Even as the Gender ministry decried the release of only Shs1b out of the targeted Shs3.4b, the ministry’s own policy documents detail the imprudence of the plan against backdrop of lack of sustained street children interventions to avoid reoccurrence, and the need to formulate and enforce laws that slap penalties for parents allowing their children to live on the streets to beg, and the children themselves.

-According to investigations by this newspaper, particularly Police and KCCA continue to conduct night swoop operations in Kikaramoja-Katwe, a Kampala City suburb, to round up street children for rehabilitation and return them back to Karamoja, particularly to Napak District.
+According to investigations by Monitor, particularly Police and KCCA continue to conduct night swoop operations in Kikaramoja-Katwe, a Kampala City suburb, to round up street children for rehabilitation and return them back to Karamoja, particularly to Napak District.

 It remains unclear about who authorises these operations, but they are meant to supply street children to several public and private rehabilitation homes to justify funding from all sources.
 The zinger is that the children are temporarily held at the homes before being repatriated to their origins, only to return to the streets, a pattern well-known to authorities.